codacy/docs/docs/coverage-reporter/index.md

     Check if Codacy displays the coverage metrics for new commits and pull requests and troubleshoot the coverage setup if necessary.

+1.  **Enabling the Git provider integration**

+    Integrate Codacy with your Git provider to report coverage results directly on pull requests.

 The next sections include detailed instructions on how to complete each step of the setup process.

 ## 1. Generating coverage reports {: id="generating-coverage"}